Suboxone and Vivitrol

 What is an Opiate?

 An opiate is a drug that treats pain by altering the way that your body perceives pain.
 The name comes from the opium poppy, from whence they come.
 Opiates mimic neurotransmitters and attach to opioid receptors in the brain, reducing pain.
-This stimulates dopamine release, or the “feel good” hormone in our body, at alarmingly high quantities, much higher than anything naturally. best free dating sites 2017 In a medical setting, this can help those with chronic pain or pain associated with surgery, but opioids are easily abused and highly addictive.
+This stimulates dopamine release, or the “feel good” hormone in our body, at alarmingly high quantities, much higher than anything naturally.
+In a medical setting, this can help those with chronic pain or pain associated with surgery, but opioids are easily abused and highly addictive.
 Common opioids are Oxycodone Hydrocodone, Fentanyl, Hydromorphone, Methadone, Morphine, Heroin, and OxyContin.

 What is Suboxone?